joshfinley/joshfinley.github.io/_posts/2020-09-07-strategic-foresight-and-warning-reading-list.md

 layout: post
 title:  "Reading List - Strategic Risk, Foresight, and Warning"
 date:   2020-09-07 00:05:29 -0500
-description: Reading list of politically and socially relevent items
+description: "Reading list for strategic risk, foresight, and warning as it relates to the current world situation"
 series: strategic foresight and warning
 titleImage:
     file: 'title.png'